t-kirschner/CherryBanks/README.md

 Once you have installed the required tools, you can run the Kotlin application as follows:

-- Open a command line and navigate to the directory where the Kotlin code ("Main.kt" file, "backend", "controlling" and "frontend" folders) is located.
+- Open a command line and navigate to the directory where the Kotlin code ("Main.kt" file, "backend", "controlling" and "frontend" folders) is located (CherryBanks/src/main/kotlin).
 - Run the "kotlinc-jvm -include-runtime Main.kt backend controlling frontend -d Main.jar" command to compile the Kotlin file into a Java archive (.jar file).
 This command also creates all the required classes and resources to run the application.

 - Run the "java -jar Main.jar" command to run the application.
 You should now see the Main Menu of "CherryBanks".